maxmartinezc/oas-to-joi/README.md

 # oas-to-joi

-Create Joi schemas from your Open Api Specification file.
+Create Joi schemas from your Open Api Specification file

 _**Bonus**_: Typescript Types files from the OAS schemas definitions too.